 - Quality improvement related to clinical quality measures, care coordination, patient/family/caregiver experience and/or health disparities

-CIPC is set up as a menu of 10 learning activities that are based on the NCQA Patient-Centered Medical Home (PCMH) Recognition Standards, and should assist primary care practices in attaining such recognition.
+CIPC is set up as a menu of several learning activities that are based on the NCQA Patient-Centered Medical Home (PCMH) Recognition Standards, and should assist primary care practices in attaining such recognition.
 In other words, these learning activities are designed for interprofessional teams of health professions students to add value to outpatient settings as well as achieve important competencies.

 - Cross-Cutting Learning Activities

-- Briefing and Debriefings (Standard 2)
+- Briefing and Debriefings (TC)

 - Care Management Learning Activities